In this guide I explain how to upgrade RAM in HP Compaq nc8430, nw8440 and nx8420 notebooks.

 Carefully lift up the keyboard and place it upside down on the palm rest.

 The keyboard is connected to the motherboard.
-It’s not necessary to disconnect the keyboard in order to upgrade memory in the internal slot.
+It’s not necessary to disconnect it order to upgrade RAM in the internal slot.

 Remove existing 512MB module and replace it with a new 2GB module.